-Justice Thomas follows a seemingly different rout as he is flatly overturning past precedents that uphold race-conscious affirmative action.
-Doing so, he adhered to his long-standing view of a “colorblind” constitution that does not allow race classifications “regardless of whether intended to help or hurt”.
-For that reason, Justice Thomas, determined that all racial classifications are subject to the strictest of scrutiny.
-From here, his opinion converges more tightly to the one written by the Chief Justice.
-In Grutter, Thomas wrote, the Court “recognized ‘only one’ interest sufficiently compelling to justify race-conscious admissions programs: the ‘educational benefits of a diverse student body.’”
-But, in the yeas since Grutter, Justice Thomas explained that he had “sought to understand exactly how racial diversity yields educational benefits.
+Justice Thomas follows an apparently different route, flatly rejecting precedents that uphold race-conscious affirmative action.
+In so doing, he adheres to his long-standing view of a “colorblind” Constitution that does not allow race classifications “regardless of whether intended to help or hurt.”
+For this reason, he determines that all racial classifications are subject to the strictest scrutiny.
+From this point of departure, his opinion converges more closely with that of the Chief Justice.
+In Grutter, Justice Thomas wrote, the Court “recognized ‘only one’ interest sufficiently compelling to justify race-conscious admissions programs: the ‘educational benefits of a diverse student body.’”
+In the years since Grutter, however, Justice Thomas explains that he has “sought to understand exactly how racial diversity yields educational benefits.
 With nearly 50 years to develop their arguments, neither Harvard nor UNC—two of the foremost research institutions in the world—nor any of their amici can explain that critical link.”
-The goals the universities listed, Justice Thomas asserts are vague and their causal connection to diversity is unclear.
-Furthermore, he questions the advantages of racial diversity opposed to other forms of diversity.
+The goals the universities specified, Justice Thomas argues, are vague and their causal connection to diversity is unclear.
+Furthermore, he questions the advantages of racial diversity as opposed to other forms of diversity.
 “It may be the case that exposure to different perspectives and thoughts can foster debate, sharpen young minds, and hone students’ reasoning skills.
-But, it is not clear how diversity with respect to race, qua race, furthers this goal,” he wrote.
-To further the respondents’ and their amici educational goals and enhancing “creativity” and innovation”, Justice Thomas urges universities to sick “individuals with diverse perspectives and backgrounds, rather than varying skin pigmentation.”
-Citing himself concurring in Fisher I, Justice Thomas equates segregation affirmative action and states that “just as the alleged educational benefits of segregation were insufficient to justify racial discrimination [in the 1950s], see Brown v.
+But, it is not clear how diversity with respect to race, qua race, furthers this goal,” he writes.
+To further the educational goals of the respondents and their amici and to enhance “creativity” and “innovation,” Justice Thomas urges universities to seek “individuals with diverse perspectives and backgrounds, rather than varying skin pigmentation.”
+Quoting his own concurring opinion in Fisher I, Justice Thomas equates segregation to affirmative action and states that “just as the alleged educational benefits of segregation were insufficient to justify racial discrimination [in the 1950s], see Brown v.
 Board of Education, the alleged educational benefits of diversity cannot justify racial discrimination today.”
-Thus, unlike the Chief Justice that theoretically recognized the educational benefits that flow from diversity, compelling, Justice Thomas seems to reject the diversity rationale all together, objecting to the idea that anything can justify what he sees as racial discrimination.
+Thus, unlike the Chief Justice, who theoretically recognized the educational benefits of diversity as compelling, Justice Thomas seems to reject the diversity rationale altogether, objecting to the idea that anything can justify what he sees as racial discrimination.

-While Justices Gorsuch’s and Kavanaugh’s concurrences do not add much to the debate over what might count as a compelling state interest for race-conscious admission policies, the dissenters, Justice Sotomayor and Jackson, definitely do.
-In a different manner, both dissenters, resuscitate the egalitarian legacy of affirmative action.
+While Justices Gorsuch’s and Kavanaugh’s concurrences add little to the debate over what may be considered a compelling state interest in race-conscious admission policies, the dissents of Justices Sotomayor and Jackson definitely make a contribution, each resuscitating the egalitarian legacy of affirmative action in a different way.